 The search for life beyond Earth is one that has fueled science and the imagination.
 Planet-hunting spacecraft, such as the Kepler Space Telescope and the Spitzer Space Telescope, have been able to identify thousands of new planets beyond our solar system, but only a few are within the habitable zone of the star they orbit.
-Finding extraterrestrial life is not an easy task, but it is one researchers are well-equipped to pursue.
+Finding alien life is not an easy task, but it is one researchers are well-equipped to pursue.

 The Search for Earth 2.0

 An incredible discovery using the Spitzer Space Telescope made headlines and sparked the imagination of people around the world.
 A small dwarf star approximately 40 light years from Earth is host to not one, but seven planets.
-Even more fascinating in the search for potential life in the universe, all planets in the TRAPPIST-1 system could potentially support liquid water.
+Even more fascinating in the search for potential alien life in the universe, all planets in the TRAPPIST-1 system could potentially support liquid water.

 To date, the Kepler Mission, including the extended K2 mission, has identified 5,216 potential exoplanets, or planets beyond our solar system, with 2,514 confirmed new planets.
 The search for planets outside our solar system started relatively recently with the first confirmed exoplanet being announced in 1995, but astronomers have made great strides since then in identifying potentially habitable planets.